Pumuckl-TB/Reinforcement-Learning-for-Trading/README.md

 The link to their original github: https://github.com/ThibautTheate/An-Application-of-Deep-Reinforcement-Learning-to-Algorithmic-Trading

 # Contributions
-I used their model and added the Differential Downside Deviation Return Reward Function introduced by Moody and Saffell 2001 "
+I used their model and added the Differential Downside Deviation Return Reward Function introduced by Moody and Saffell 2001 as an evaluation metric as well as the sharpe ratio.

-Moody, J. and M. Saffell (2001).
+> Moody, J. and M. Saffell (2001).
 ‘Learning to trade via direct reinforcement’.
-In: IEEE Transactions on Neural Networks 12.4, pp. 875–889. doi: 10.1109/72.935097.
+In: IEEE Transactions
-"
+> on Neural Networks 12.4, pp. 875–889. doi: 10.1109/72.935097.